makerplane/canfix-spec/src/intro.rst

 information on CAN.

 CAN occupies most of the Physical Layer and all of the Data Link layer of the OSI model.
 The physical connection is not specified.
-CAN-FIX will fill in the physical connection specification as well as the Network, Transport, Session and Presentation Layers.
-CAN-FIX is a much simpler protocol than is described by the OSI model so the correlation is not perfect, but it helps in the discussion.
+CAN-FiX will fill in the physical connection specification as well as the Network, Transport, Session and Presentation Layers.
+CAN-FiX is a much simpler protocol than is described by the OSI model so the correlation is not perfect, but it helps in the discussion.

-CAN-FIX will be built upon the 2.0B version of CAN, but for the sake of simplicity will only use the base frame format.
+CAN-FiX will be built upon the 2.0B version of CAN, but for the sake of simplicity will only use the base frame format.
 The base frame uses an 11 bit identifier and that will give us the ability to send 2048 different types of messages.
 The extended frame format of CAN will be left for vendor device